johannal/SolarSystem/GitHubAndSourceControl/GitHubAndSourceControlDemoScript.md

 - **Type ferris, select author filter**
 - Let's see just commits that I made
 - **Type Swift3 and hit enter**
-- And I want to find one that I know had to do with Swift3 API updates
+- I want to find one that I know had to do with Swift3 API updates
-- _SKIP_ (remove unless I can figure out how to motivate this)
-- The inspector shows even more detail about a commit
+- Once I find a commit, The inspector shows even more detail about a commit
 - **Open inspector**
+- I can see all the branches that this commit is on
-    - Including the full commit message and the list of files involved in the commit
+- And all the files that were changed by this commit
 - **Show these, then close inspector**
-- Double-clicking a commit takes me to the new commit viewer, showing me all the source changes
+- Finally, double-clicking a commit takes me to the new commit viewer, showing me all the source changes
 - **Double-click the first commit**
 - **Show a file or two**
 - Xcode 9 makes it easy to dig through history and really get down to the detailed changes